manojjsm/austerejs/README.md

 ### Variables are named for readability.

 Name every variable with the shortest possible unnabbreviated, grammatically sensible phrase that suits its value.
-So ```headerOffset``` is good, while ```distance``` is bad if you're storing the distance of the header from the top of its container, for example.

 ### Variable declarations are comma-first.

-With the sole caveat that variables containing functions should be declared with a separate `var` statement.

 ```js
 var verb = function () {